A confounding bridge approach for double negative control inference on causal effects: Introduction

-In this paper, we develop a new framework for identification and inference about causal effects by using a pair of negative control exposure and outcome to account for unmeasured confounding bias.
-Our work contributes to the literature by relaxing previous stringent model assumptions, proposing practical inference methods, and establishing connections to conventional approaches for confounding bias adjustment.
-Our approach is based on a key assumption that the confounding effect on the primary outcome matches that on a transformation of the negative control outcome; throughout, this transformation is referred to as a confounding bridge function which is formally introduced in Section 3.
-The confounding bridge is essential for identification of the average causal effect.
-Although in practice the bridge function is unknown, it can be identified by using a negative control exposure under certain completeness conditions.
-Consistent and asymptotically normal estimation of the average causal effect can be achieved by the generalized method of moments, which we describe in Section 4.
-In Section 5, we provide some new insights on the connection between the negative control and the instrumental variable approaches, focusing on estimation of a structural model.
-As we argue, an invalid instrumental variable that fails to be independent of the unmeasured confounder can be viewed as a negative control exposure, and a negative control outcome may be used to repair such an invalid IV by applying our double negative control adjustment.
-Moreover, we establish double robustness of our negative control estimator: it is consistent for the structural parameter if either the confounding bridge is correctly specified or the negative control exposure is a valid IV.
-Therefore, a valid IV can be used to enhance robustness against misspecification of the confounding bridge.
-In Section 6, we generalize the negative control approach by allowing for a positive control outcome, which may be causally affected by the primary exposure.
-In Section 7, we conduct simulation studies to evaluate the performance of the double negative control approach and compare it to competing methods.
-In Section 8, we apply our approach to a time-series study about the effect of air pollution on mortality.
-We conclude in Section 9 with discussion about implications of our approach in observational studies and modern data science.
+In this paper, we illustrate the outcome confounding bridge framework for identification and inference about causal effects.
+Our approach is based on a key assumption that the confounding effect on the primary outcome matches that on a transformation of the negative control outcome; throughout, this transformation is referred to as an outcome confounding bridge function, which is formally introduced in Section 3.
+Although in practice the bridge function is unknown, it can be identified by using a negative control exposure under certain completeness condition.
+Consistent and asymptotically normal estimation of the average causal effect can be achieved by the generalized method of moments described in Section 4.
+In Section 5, we generalize the negative control approach by allowing for a positive control outcome, which can be causally affected by the primary exposure.
+We also develop a sensitivity analysis approach for checking the robustness of causal inference against the negative control assumptions.
+In Section 6, we conduct simulation studies to evaluate the performance of the double negative control approach and compare it to competing methods.
+In Section 7, we apply our approach to a time-series study about the effect of air pollution on mortality.
+We conclude in Section 8 with discussion about implications of our approach in observational studies and modern data science.